 Students can apply for selection for professional or academic training at master's level with any of the following honours modules.
-The list below is the only modules that will be presented in 2020, no other modules will be offered - please note this list could change for 2021:
+The list below is the only modules that will be presented in 2023/2024.

 Core Modules (3x compulsory):

 SLK 751: Theories and Paradigms in Psychology: Five dominant paradigms in psychology will be discussed, including (neo) behaviouristic, (neuro) cognitivist, psycho-analytic, humanist and ecosystemic, as well as typical theories emanating from these paradigms.
 The philosophical underpinnings of these paradigms and theories are explored, specifically with reference to modernism and postmodernism.
 Emphasis is placed on the praxis of quantitative and qualitative theory-building against the background of the five dominant paradigms.